HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 The online nature of reinforcement learning makes it possible to approximate optimal policies in ways that put more e↵ort into learning to make good decisions for frequently encountered states, at the expense of less effort for infrequently encountered states.
 This is one key property that distinguishes reinforcement learning from other approaches to approximately solving MDPs.

+## 3.8 Summary

+A policy’s value functions assign to each state, or state–action pair, the expected return from that state, or state–action pair, given that the agent uses the policy.

+The *optimal value functions* assign to each state, or state–action pair, the largest expected return achievable by *any* policy.

+A policy whose value functions are optimal is an optimal policy.

 $$ \begin{align}
 \end{align}$$